rusty-bits/OC-tool/README.md

 ---

+**Description of `extras` directory**

+If there are kexts or drivers that do not have a git repo place them here in the `extras` directory.
+They will then be copied to the appropriate place in the new `EFI`

 **Notes:**

 -still a work in progress, code needs cleaning, I'm working on it
--basic Tools folder support it done for Shell.efi
+-basic Tools folder support is done for Shell.efi
--planning on adding ACPI folder support when I get around to it
+-planning on adding ACPI folder support if I get around to it